Advocacy and Support Team

-Advocacy, advice and support services for young people in need.
-The RYP Drop-In serves as a multi-purpose space for young people requiring personalised, specialised support in a safe and welcoming environment.
+The Advocacy and Support Team provides advice, drop-in activities and support services for young people in need.
+The Drop-In serves as a multi-purpose space for young people requiring personalised, specialised support in a safe and welcoming environment.

 Working with young people between 16 and 24 years the Drop-In provides advocacy, advice and support for young people at the KRAN Refugee Youth Hub – Unit 1 Wincheap Industrial Estate, 34 Simmonds Road, Wincheap, Canterbury, CT1 3RA on:

 Monday and Wednesday afternoons as well as all day Friday, and at the Shepway Youth Hub in Folkestone on Tuesday afternoons.